-The Eden Exposition was a success the first year, and it has continued ever since (I am now a 12th grader).
-The next year of the Eden, I had no idea what I wanted to do for my project.
-My Mom wanted to get a Funhouse pinball machine, and one of us suggested that I do a pinball machine.
+The Eden Exposition was a success the first year, and it has continued after my graduation (I am now a freshman in college, studying Electrical Engineering).
+Back in my second year of the Eden, I had no idea what I wanted to do for my project.
+My Mom wanted to get a Funhouse pinball machine, and my young, naive self suggested that I do a pinball machine as my project.
 My Dad thought we'd just do a little wooden tabletop game until my Mom suggested that we get real pinball parts.
-My parents fully expected that I would be a wreck the night of the exposition because doing a full-sized pinball machine would be too difficult for me, and I would have nothing to show for it.
+My parents fully expected that I would be a wreck the night of the exposition because doing a full-sized pinball machine would be too difficult for me, I'd have nothing to show for all the effort.
 With help from my Dad, I beat all odds and finished my first homebrew pinball machine, Garden of Eden.
 My Dad has taken to calling it the single best $5000 he ever spent because of how much I learned from that project.
 If you look at the My Projects page, you can see all the things I have done since then.
 Nobody's ever surprised when I tell them that I want to become an electrical engineer.

 Yeah, they tell you to start with working games first for a reason.
 Well, I wasn't about to let that stop me.